Werkov/Werkov.github.io/_posts/2016-09-06-bajecny-svet.md

 ## About the book

-The book was written by Jiří Peterka who is well known to all students of MFF UK (he gives lectures on networking) and also an independent networking consultant (from standards and legislation POV).
+The book was written by Jiří Peterka who is well known to all students of MFF UK for his lectures on networking.
-Its nice that the book is published under permissive license and is available also in ebook formats (not PDF).
+Its nice that the book is published under permissive license and is available also in ebook formats (i.e. not PDF).

 ## Content